whalelinguni/LenovoThunderboltTool/README.md

 # Thinkpad Thunderbolt Firmware Tool

+## Credits
-## 'Thunderfault' name credit SMDFlea at badcaps.net
+'Thunderfault' name SMDFlea at badcaps.net
+Lenovo Driver Manager Creaous at github.com/Creaous/LenovoDriverManager

 This readme was generated and I did not proof-read it or even read it to be honest.
 So it's either correct or somewhate correct or incorrect.
 For sure one of those.